 A rising risk of non-communicable diseases: changes in lifestyles, dietary habits, the development of smoking and pollutions, make population more vulnerable to overweightness and obesity, to cardiovascular diseases, cancer, and diabetes.

-Urbanisation has major impacts on domestic, social, and territorial organisations, favouring the development of mental illness and unhappiness, addictions and violence.
+Urbanization has major impacts on domestic, social, and territorial organizations, favoring the development of mental illness and unhappiness, addictions and violence.

-Last but not least, uncontrolled and unplanned urbanisation fosters public road accidents as well as in domestic settings.
+Last but not least, uncontrolled and unplanned urbanization fosters public road accidents as well as in domestic settings.

-From infantile diarrhoea to diabetes, health issues are therefore manifold, calling for recovery schemes with varied and efficient costs.
+From infantile diarrhea to diabetes, health issues are therefore manifold, calling for recovery schemes with varied and efficient costs.
 Also, caregivers training must be adapted to the diversity of acknowledged issues.

-Cities are characterised by high densities and diversities in healthcare supply, on restricted superficies.
+Cities are characterized by high densities and diversities in healthcare supply, on restricted superficies.
 Public supply meets private, charitable or traditional,

 Access to healthcare will therefore be less about geographical factors and more about financial, social, and cultural capital.

 Care plans will be complexed, “opportunistic”, relying on opportunities, therapeutic roaming; likewise regarding the consumption of medicines bought on the internet or through the informal sector, leading to increase resistance to treatments.

 The planning of care by districts, the system of reference of patients according to the theoretical pyramid of care, is therefore extremely complex.